pusher/pusher-platform-android/README.md

 gradlew bintrayUpload
 ```

-**Note:** The publish action will both override the current release (with the same version name) and automatically publish it.
+**Note:** The publish action will both override the current release (if it has the same version name as the current) and automatically publish the new version.

 ## Communication